 Mr. Luis Barreto has more than 30 years of experience in the fields of public policy, government relations, scientific, medical, clinical development, regulatory affairs and global health.
 Mr. Barreto obtained his doctor of medicine degree from the University of Nagpur in India in 1979 and master in health sciences from the University of Toronto in 1983.Mr.
 Barreto joined Sanofi Pasteur and spent over 23 years in R&D, clinical trials and immunization policy advice.Mr.
 Barreto has served as President of Dr. Luis Barreto & Associates since 2011; since 2016 has served as strategic adviser of NEOMED-LABS Inc. and as senior scientific adviser of Inventprise LLC.

-David Briles, PhD is renowned expert on protein-based Pneumococcal vaccines.
-He serves as Professor of Microbiology at the University of Alabama Birmingham (UAB).
+Prof. David Briles is a renowned expert on protein-based Pneumococcal vaccines and a professor of microbiology at the University of Alabama Birmingham (UAB).
 His research is on the molecular biology and genetics of bacterial pathogenesis, bacterial vaccines, and epidemiology of bacterial infections.
-His present studies are on protein virulence factors of pneumococci, their mechanisms of action and potential use in vaccines.
-In recent years his lab worked to develop surrogate assays for protective immunity to pneumococcal protein antigens.
-Dr. Briles has served on several study sections at the NIH and FDA and several editorial boards.
+His present studies focus on protein virulence factors of pneumococci, their mechanisms of action and potential use in vaccines.
+Prof. Briles and his team were awarded a number of patents on pneumococcal vaccine antigens.Prof.
+Briles has served on several study sections at the NIH and FDA and several editorial boards.
 He has been an advisor about the potential of pneumococcal proteins as human vaccine to the WHO, PAHO, FDA, and the PATH foundation.